 Experience Morgan County’s Vivid Culture at a Museum

 The Madison-Morgan Cultural Center is located in an elegantly restored Romanesque Revival school building constructed in 1895.
 Visitors will enjoy a completely restored and furnished 1895 schoolroom exhibition and exhibits on art, history, local architecture, and other rotating collections.
 All galleries and restrooms at the Madison-Morgan Cultural Center are wheelchair accessible and ample wheelchair accessible parking spaces are available.
 An elevator, a permanent ramp in the auditorium, headsets for the hearing impaired and large-print programs make the Center more accessible for visitors with all types of abilities.
 The elevator may be accessed from the rear of the building.
 For more information, visit the Madison-Morgan Cultural Center accessibility information or reach them by telephone at (706) 342-4743.

-The Morgan County African-American Museum is housed in the historic Horace Moore House, built in 1895.
+The Morgan County African-American Museum operates out of what was the 1895 tenant house of John Wesley Moore, an African American man born in the last years of slavery.
 Visitors can discover this proud history through a diverse collection of historic artifacts, artistic displays and exhibits sharing the accomplishments of some of Morgan County’s most honored residents.
 The museum is wheelchair accessible via a ramp at the front entrance.